Ernest Benn: Publishing

-Benn was born in Oxted, Surrey.
-He attended the Central Foundation Boys' School.
+In 1916 Benn was appointed Director of Training in the Ministry of Munitions and also chairman of the Trade Organisation Commission.
 As a civil servant in the Ministry of Munitions and Reconstruction during the First World War he came to believe in the benefits of state intervention in the economy.
-In the mid-1920s, however, he changed his mind and adopted "the principles of undiluted laissez-faire".
+By the mid-1920s, however, he changed his mind and adopted "the principles of undiluted laissez-faire".